BradleyBoutcher/BradleyBoutcher/README.md

 ## Getting started 👋
 Welcome to the `BradleBoutcher` project!
-Here are a few examples for what you can do with the `BradleyBoutcher` CLI extension.
+Let's run a few commands to get to know me...

 ### $ whoami
 👨‍💻 & 🎭 Bradley Boutcher is a software engineer and professional stage actor in the Greater Boston area